Oliviasirard0525/latinpractice/reading1.md

 First principal part- appōnō, 3rd person, singular, passive, perfect, indicative

 (9) What is the antecedent of eam?
+Hesione

 **Translation**
 Hercules killed Antaeus, the son of the Earth, in Libya.
+Hercules was killing the guests; He killed Antaeus by wrestling.
+Cygnus, the son of Mars, was killed by arms.
+Mars came and contended with Hercules in arms on account of his son, but Jupiter sent lightning among them.
+The whale, Hesione, was attached to Troy.
+He killed him; Laomedon, the father of Hesione, killed with arrows because he did not return her.